We’ve potty trained two kids in our house, so I have a lot of potty training tips to share!

 Check for dryness.
 Is your child waking up from naps or nighttime sleep dry?
 Chances are he/she is ready for potty training.
 Try not to change your child into a diaper for naps, instead option for Pull-Ups!

 Order from Amazon.
 My friends, Amazon is such a handy resource.
 If you use the Subscribe & Save program, you’ll save up to 20% off of your products.
-(When you have 5 qualifying products through the Amazon Family program, you can save 20% off.)
-And right now you can save up to $3 on Pull-Ups products on Amazon.
+(When you have 5 qualifying products through the Amazon Family program, you can save up to 20% off.)

 Read all about it.
 With my son, I ordered a potty training book.
 With my daughter, we actually got a book with the recent Pull-Ups purchase.
 Not only is she reading (and seeing pictures) about potty training, she’s training her stuffed dog to use her potty.
 If only toddlers were as easy to train as stuffed animals!